intuition-dev/mbToolBelt/custel/custel1/readme.md

    })
 ```

-It loads an event system, you can use any event system you like, I used: https://github.com/intuition-dev/mbToolBelt/tree/master/eventFlux
+It loads an event system, you can use any event system you like, I used: https://github.com/intuition-dev/mbToolBelt/tree/master/eventFlux, but you can use CustomEvent() or anything else
-The purpose of the event system is to receive any messages from the component.
+The purpose of the event system is to communicate bettween layers and components in any simple and reliable way.

 We also can optionally call function on the component, here I use setViewModel method I put in the component.

 So I hope it shows that Custom Elements are easy to use.

-## Now lets look at how we write the component
+## Now lets look at how we write the component we used above

-First, I wrote a setup() helper function, since that code is boiler plate and used **all** the times!
+First, I wrote a setup() helper function, since that code is boiler plate and used all the time.

 ```
 export class CompElement extends HTMLElement {